CyVerse-learning-materials/container_camp_workshop_2019/singularity/singularityintro.rst

       * User only has root privileges if elevated with `sudo` when container is run
       * Can run (and modify!) existing Docker images and containers

   These key differences allow Singularity to be installed on most HPC centers.
 Because you can run virtually all Docker containers in Singularity, you can effectively run Docker on an HPC.

-Singularity uses a 'flow' whereby you can (1) create and modify images on your dev system, (2) build containers using recipes or pulling from repositories, and (3) execute containers on production systems.
+Singularity uses a 'flow' whereby you (1) create and modify images on your dev system, (2) build containers using recipes or pulling from repositories, and (3) execute containers on production systems.

 |singularityflow|